 Nebraska Transfer on Death Deed Form

 Nebraska transfer on death deed is an estate planning tool that allows a property owner to choose a beneficiary to receive their real estate upon their death.
-The property owner retains full property rights until their death, which is when their property passes to the beneficiary outside of probate.
+The property owner retains full property rights while they are still alive.
+Upon their death, the title passes to the beneficiary outside of probate.

 Nebraska transfer on death deed is an estate planning tool that allows a property owner to choose a beneficiary to receive their real estate upon their death.
-The property owner retains full property rights until their death, which is when their property passes to the beneficiary outside of probate.
+The property owner retains full property rights while they are still alive.
+Upon their death, the title passes to the beneficiary outside of probate.

 1. Home »